-Share-based payments
+(d) Share-based payments

 The Company has a stock option plan, whereby share purchase options are granted in accordance with the policies of regulatory authorities.
 Share-based payments to employees are measured on the grant date using the Black-Scholes option pricing model and amortized over the vesting periods.
-Share-based payments to non-employees are measured at the fair value of the goods or services received or the fair value of the equity instruments issued if it is determined the fair value of the goods or services are received.
+Share-based payments to non-employees are measured at the fair value of the goods or services received or the fair value of the equity instruments issued if it is determined the fair value of the goods or services cannot be reliably measured and are recorded at the date the goods or services are received.
 The offset to the recorded cost is to the reserve for share-based payments.
 Consideration received on the exercise of stock options is recorded as share capital and the related reserve for share-based payments is transferred to share capital.